jumman-abedin/Translation-Project/README.md

 ## Project structure
 The project is called `TranslationWebsite`.

-## Deployed version of the application
-The deployed version of the application can be found at [URL](URL).

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: